 |Emergency Medical & Non-Emergency Medical||Up to a maximum aggregate of $2,000,000|

 |Accidental Death or Dismemberment||$10,000 for death or double dismemberment, or $5,000 for single dismemberment|

 Please note: Exclusions, limitations and conditions apply.
-See the policy for details.
+See the certificate for details.

-No coverage is available under this policy if any applicant:
+No coverage is available under this certificate if any applicant:

 - is travelling contrary to medical advice;

 - requires kidney dialysis;

 - has used home oxygen anytime during the twelve (12) months prior to the date of application;